jackoalan/PSPL/Toolchain/README.md

 Note that it is valid to generate *platform-free* PSPL files by not using this option.
 Platform-free files will not be bindable using the PSPL runtime's common shader binding API.
-This may be used to create functional PSPL packages that *have nothing to do* with shaders.
+This may be used to create functional PSPL packages that *have nothing to do with shaders*.
 In these cases, the functionality relies on a comprehensive usage of PSPL extensions.
 The file-packaging mechanic of PSPL continues to be available.